agaveplatform/SC17-container-tutorial/90-Appendix-A.md

 ## Requirements
 ### Docker
-The provisioning and management of the tutorial services is via a Docker.
+The provisioning and management of the tutorial services is via a Docker Container.
 You will need the following installed on your system to complete the installation.

 * Docker 1.13 or greater